 Chocolate and peanut butter are a classic combination.
 Chocolate and hazelnut butter together are addictive.
 So it only makes sense that chocolate and tahini would make a deliciously luscious combination.
 Why hadn’t I tried them together sooner?

 These vegan tahini truffles are easy simple to make and they’re made with just two ingredients – chocolate and tahini.
 You could add a little splash of vanilla extract or chocolate liqueur if you like, but trust me when I say that these truffles are good as is.

-For this recipe, I recommend using good, high-quality dark chocolate.
+Since this recipe is made with just 2 ingredients, quality counts.
+I recommend using good, high-quality dark chocolate with a high cacao percentage.
 Use a chocolate that you really like, since it’s one half of the recipe.
 I used two Green & Black’s 70% dark chocolate bars.
 You can use semi-sweet chocolate chips instead of chopped chocolate, if you prefer.

 While my chocolate cravings are usually satisfied with just a bite or two of chocolate, I found myself wanting to scarf down this whole batch of vegan tahini truffles.
 Dennis isn’t usually a chocolate guy, but after having one of these, he said he couldn’t stop thinking about them, and he wanted to eat the whole batch of them, too.
 If you make them and then find yourself itching for more in the middle of the night, don’t say I didn’t warn you!

 Valentine’s Day is a low-key holiday for me.
 I don’t like going out to crowded, over-priced restaurants, and I don’t need a big, flashy present.
 I prefer to have a nice dinner at home, and I like my gifts in the form of chocolate.
 These vegan Tahini Truffles are the perfect treat to celebrate the day with, whether you’re celebrating with your sweetie, your friends, or just yourself!